 What to Do When You Can’t Wait for New Staff

-The reality of increasing demand for programs and services, a competitive talent market, and a limited internal pipeline hits many nonprofit organizations especially hard in the third quarter.
-Given that the average recruitment timeframe is growing longer as the demand for talent heats up, what happens if you find that you need additional staff for a busy third quarter or for early 2017?
+The reality of increasing demand for programs and services, a competitive talent market, and a limited internal pipeline hits many nonprofit organizations especially hard as the season for fundraising galas arrives.
+Given that the average recruitment timeframe is growing longer as the demand for talent heats up, what happens if you find that you need additional staff in place now, and need to be ready to rock n’ roll for a busy next quarter?

 There are practical and flexible approaches to help you accelerate the hiring timetable, find the best people, and stay on track.